We may earn a commission from partner links.How we make money

 A better CravingWise answer

-• Use the protein calculator or grocery list instead of a salt ritual.
+• Use the protein calculator, grocery list or meal plan instead of a salt ritual.

-• Keep blood-pressure readings and symptoms in your notes.
+• Keep blood-pressure readings, sodium questions and symptoms in your notes.

 Educational content only.
 This post is not medical advice, diagnosis, treatment guidance or a substitute for a licensed clinician.